Student Spotlight With Laura What Led You To Yoga Teacher Training In Costa Rica

 What’s your name, where are you from, and what do you ‘do’?

 Hello!
 My name is Laura Jane Bonney and I live out in the country in a small town called Port Severn, Ontario with my partner and two dogs Cash and Diesel.
-I was recently employed by the federal government, working full time as a food inspector, and before that, I did a variety of things for work, from serving at coffee shops to tree planting.
-I love music festivals, snowmobiling, rock climbing, wake boarding, canoeing and generally anything that gets me outside.
+I was recently employed by the federal government, working full-time as a food inspector, and before that, I did a variety of things for work, from serving at coffee shops to tree planting.
+I love music festivals, snowmobiling, rock climbing, wakeboarding, canoeing, and generally anything that gets me outside.
 My favorite time of day is when I get to have my first cup of coffee and I’m the only person I know that gets excited about flying.
-Even though I love eating veggies out of my own garden and eating a healthy clean diet, my favorite food is salt and vinegar chips, and I am self-proclaimed poutine connoisseur.
+Even though I love eating veggies out of my garden and eating a healthy clean diet, my favorite food is salt and vinegar chips, and I am a self-proclaimed poutine connoisseur.

 How did you start practicing yoga?
 What was it about yoga that caught your interest?

 I feel I have always been drawn to yoga.
 I first started practicing in my second year of University in 2006.
 The following year one of my close friends took her yoga teacher training course through school, and I remember thinking that it was something I wish I could do or would do, someday.
-Since then, I’ve lived in over five different cities and in each I’ve practiced at different yoga studios with many different teachers and styles.
+Since then, I’ve lived in over five different cities, and in each, I’ve practiced at different yoga studios with many different teachers and styles.
 I’ve practiced in small eclectic studios to community centers to more franchised styles like Moskha Yoga and Bikram.
-There had been times where I’ve practiced daily for months on end, and times where months would go by and I hadn’t practiced at all.
+There have been times when I’ve practiced daily for months on end, and times when months would go by and I hadn’t practiced at all.
 In the end, though, I always come back to yoga.

 Yoga has constantly been a way for me to get back to myself.
 It opens up a space to clear my mind and to feel grounded.
 It has a magical way of allowing me to reach a deep place inside of myself that can’t very well be described, only experienced.
 No matter what’s been going on in my life, it’s taken me back to this place of stillness and knowing, and that’s what kept me practicing—and will keep me practicing—for years to come.